tud-amt/tud-amt.github.io/content/publication/2024-liu-hot-pressing/index.md

 ---
-title: 'Hot-pressing of uncured metal-composite laminates: A numerical study on simultaneous deformation'
+title: Hot-pressing of uncured metal-composite laminates
 authors:
-- Shichen Liu
+- Shichen
 - Jos Sinke
-- Clemens Dransfeld
+- Clemens
-date: -01-01
+date: '2024-01-01'
-publishDate: '2025-05-12T21:27:01.513834Z'
+publishDate: '2025-05-12T21:27:01.491965Z'
 publication_types:
 - paper-conference
+publication: '*21st European Conference on Composite Materials (ECCM21)*'
 abstract: The research focuses on the simultaneous deformation of uncured metal-composite laminates under the press forming process of a double-curved dome part.
 The study is designed to evaluate the influence of material type, inter-ply friction and clamping